Lodging at Naval Support Activity Monterey

 There are other circumstances where guests may qualify for stays, including medical patients or foreign military members.

-This is an additional list of important websites or phone numbers for each of the branches of military.
-Remember, each facility is unique and it is important to make direct contact in order to not be disappointed upon arrival.
+This is an additional list of important websites or phone numbers for each of the military branches.
+Remember, each facility is unique, and it is essential to make direct contact so you’re not disappointed upon arrival.

 Armed Forces Recreation Centers

-The popular Armed Forces Recreation Centers may also be helpful for those who are traveling on PCS orders and hope to spend vacation time along the way.
-Armed Forces Recreation Centers (AFRC) have a resort type setting with plenty of vacation experiences, whereas most standard military lodging is not intended for luxury stays.
+If you happen to find yourself overseas (or in Hawaii or Florida) for your next PCS, the popular Armed Forces Recreation Centers (AFRC) may also be helpful, especially for those who are traveling on PCS orders and hope to spend vacation time along the way.
+AFRC locations have a resort-type setting with plenty of vacation experiences, whereas most standard military lodging is not intended for luxury stays.
+Take a look at:

-The resorts are located in in Hawaii, Florida, Germany, and South Korea and provide great relief when traveling in a foreign country.
-Rates are very reasonable because they are based on pay grade and rank.
-Although not officially part of the AFRC, The New Sanno in Tokyo provides the same type of feeling of a resort in a home away from home.
+These properties provide great relief when traveling in a foreign country.
+Rates are reasonable because they rely on pay grade and rank.
+Although not officially part of the AFRC, The New Sanno in Tokyo provides the same feeling of a resort in a home away from home.

-Utilizing these budget-friendly lodging options removes some of the stress of the expense of a PCS or vacation travel.
-It’s helpful to read reviews online or to reach out to other military members who’ve utilized the properties to have a better understanding of the facilities you’re considering for your stay.
+Use these budget-friendly lodging options to take away some of the stress and expense of PCS and vacation travel!
+Before your last click to seal the reservation deal, it’s helpful to read reviews online or to reach out to other military members who’ve stayed at the properties to have a better understanding of the dos and don’ts of the hotel you’re considering for your stay.
+They’ll be quick to tell you if the place is pet-friendly, noisy, what to buy before arriving, and many more detailed-oriented tips and travel hacks.